build-on-aws/content/posts/no-code-ai-with-sagemaker-canvas/index.md

 ## Part 3 - Using the model to generate predictions

 When the model training finishes, you will be navigated to the **Analyze** tab.
 There, you can see the average prediction accuracy, and how diffirent columns impact outcome of predictions.
 Please note that actual numbers might differ from the one you see on the screenshot below, due to stochastic nature of the Machine Learning process.
+The term stochastic refers to the fact that there is an inherent uncertainty and randomness involved in ML algorithms.

 Canvas separates the dataset into training and test sets.
 The training dataset is the data Canvas uses to build the model.
 The test set is used to see if the model performs well with new data.
 The following screenshot shows how the model performed on the test set.
 To learn more, refer to [Evaluating Your Model’s Performance in Amazon SageMaker Canvas](https://docs.aws.amazon.com/sagemaker/latest/dg/canvas-evaluate-model.html).